 Avoiding the technical language of Section 30 of the Act, when advertising the prospectus, it is necessary to specify the contents of the memorandum and its capital structure.
-The contents of the memorandum are- object, liability of members and amount of share capital of the company, and the names of the signatories to the memorandum and the number of shares subscribed for by them.
+The contents of memorandum are- object, liability of members and amount of share capital of the company, and the names of the signatories to the memorandum and the number of shares subscribed for by them.

 Shelf Prospectus [Section 31]

 Shelf prospectus is a prospectus issued by financial institutions, or bank for one or more securities or class of securities specified in that prospectus.
-Any financial institution, the public sector banker scheduled bank whose main object is financing shall file a shelf prospectus.
+Any financial institution, public sector banker scheduled bank whose main object is financing shall file a shelf prospectus.

 There is a period of validity for such prospectus and the company need not produce afresh prospectus for subsequent offers within that period.